-All teachers have been briefed on the School's Evacuation procedures (Appendix C) and are responsible for the safe evacuation of their respective class.
+All staff underwent fire safety training on 31st August 2022 and are certified for 3 years.
+All staff have been briefed on the School's Evacuation procedures (Appendix C) and are responsible for the safe evacuation of their respective class and themselves.
 Evacuation routes and assembly points have been identified for all areas.
 Maps detailing the escape routes will be prepared and will be located in each room and on corridors.